vijaykonnackal/sails-mssql/README.md

 ## Running Test
 The repo is configured to run all the tests in Docker containers.
 The composition uses two container
-1. Public sql server 2017 container published by Microsoft
+1. sql server 2017 container spec published by Microsoft
 2. A container for testing the package based on official Node 10 release

 To run the tests in docker env